ooni/probe/README.rst

 If you wish, for example, to generate a deck to be run in the country of Italy, you can do so (be sure to have updated the input resources first) by running::

-    oonideck --country-code IT --output ~/
+    oonideckgen --country-code IT --output ~/

 You will now have in your home a folder called `deck-it`, containing the ooni deck (ends with .deck) and the inputs.